 On April 16, 1997, WCI filed a petition with the Supreme Court of Bermuda (the "Bermuda Court") in which WCI alleges that the Tyco Transaction has been structured in order to deprive WCI and ADT's other shareholders of their appraisal rights under Section 106 of the Bermuda Companies Act (the "Act") applicable to an amalgamation under the Act.
 Although ADT is acquiring Tyco in that transaction, WCI maintains that in actuality Tyco is acquiring ADT and that the transaction should be treated as an amalgamation between ADT and Tyco which would trigger appraisal rights under Bermuda law.
 WCI alleges that ADT's actions are oppressive and prejudicial to it.
-WCI asks the Bermuda Court to order that the Tyco Transaction be enjoined unless ADT's shareholders are permitted to exercise all rights they would be entitled to, including appraisal rights, if the transaction between ADT and Tyco were an amalgamation under Bermuda law.
-On May 29, 1997 WCI applied to the Bermuda Court to amend its petition by adding claims that certain actions by the ADT Board were in breach of the board members' fiduciary duties and damaging to the interests of ADT and ADT's shareholders including WCI, and seeking, in the alternative to the request for an order from the Bermuda Court to enjoin the Merger, an order that ADT must offer to purchase, in cash, the ADT Common Shares owned by WCI at a price equal to the consideration provided for in the Merger or, if higher, at their fair value as assessed by the Bermuda Court.
-In order for WCI's petition to prevail, the Bermuda Court must be of the opinion that the Tyco Transaction has been structured in a manner that is oppressive or prejudicial to the interests of WCI and that the facts would justify the making of a winding up order against ADT on the ground that it was just and equitable that ADT should be wound up, but that to wind up ADT would unfairly prejudice WCI.
-It is ADT's belief that one of the reasons that WCI has filed the petition seeking to enjoin the Tyco Transaction unless the Tyco Transaction is structured to provide that ADT's shareholders can exercise appraisal rights is to raise questions as to whether the Tyco Transaction will qualify for accounting treatment as a pooling of interests.
-However, ADT believes that the allegations in WCI's petition are without merit and intends vigorously to defend against them.
+WCI asks the Bermuda Court to order that the Tyco Transaction be enjoined unless ADT's shareholders are permitted to exercise all rights they would be entitled to, including appraisal rights, if the transaction between ADT and Tyco were an amalgamation under Bermuda law. Τn order for WCI's petition to prevail, the Bermuda Court must find that the structure of the Tyco Transaction agreement is so oppressive and prejudicial to ADT's shareholders, or some part of them, that it would otherwise justify the winding up of ADT under Bermuda law.
+ADT believes that one of the reasons that WCI has filed the petition seeking to enjoin the Tyco Transaction unless the Tyco Transaction is structured to provide that ADT's shareholders can exercise appraisal rights is to raise questions as to whether the Tyco Transaction will qualify for accounting treatment as a pooling of interests.
+However, ADT believes that the allegations in WCI's petition are without merit and intends to vigorously defend against them.
 On April 23, 1997, ADT filed a motion to strike out WCI's petition with the Bermuda Court on the grounds that (i) the petition discloses no reasonable cause of action, (ii) the petition is frivolous, embarrassing and vexatious and (iii) the petition is otherwise an abuse of the process of the Bermuda Court.
-A hearing on the motion to strike and WCI's application to amend its petition has been scheduled for June 12 and 13, 1997.
+A hearing on the motion to strike has been scheduled for June 12 and 13, 1997.

 On December 26, 1996, Charles Gachot filed a complaint in the Florida Circuit Court for the Fifteenth Judicial Circuit in Palm Beach County, Florida against ADT, certain of its present and former directors, Western and WCI.
 The complaint was brought on behalf of a class of all shareholders of ADT and alleges that Western and WCI have breached their fiduciary duties to ADT's shareholders by offering an inadequate price for the outstanding ADT common shares.
 The complaint seeks to enjoin Western and WCI from acquiring the outstanding ADT common shares.
 The complaint also alleges that ADT and its directors have refused to negotiate with Western and WCI and that the Republic Warrant and the Rights Plan are improper.
 The complaint seeks unspecified monetary relief from all defendants.
-ADT and the ADT Board believe that the allegations in Gachot's complaint against ADT and the directors are without merit and intend vigorously to defend against them.
+ADT and the ADT Board believe that the allegations in Gachot's complaint against ADT and its directors are without merit and intend to vigorously defend against them.